AllStarLink/ASL3-Manual/docs/user-guide/install.md

 Note that currently the project does not support armv7l/armhf platforms because all known use of AllStarLink is on hardware which supports the Bookworm arm64 distribution such as Raspberry Pi 3, 4, and 5.
 If you have a platform that must use armv7l/armhf 32-bit packages only please file an issue at [ASL3 on GitHub](https://github.com/AllStarLink/ASL3/issues).

 ## OS Install
 You’re going to start off by installing a new Debian 12 OS on your PC computer, or virtual machine.
 There are instructions all over the interweb how to install Debian 12.

-Briefly you
+Briefly you:

  - Download and boot the Debian 12 net install iso
  - Take most of the defaults
  - Do install ssh server
  - Do not install a Desktop

 ## AllStarLink Package Repo Install
 Once your Debian system is up and running, install the package repositories: